MagnaReady: MagnaClick

 MagnaClick is an adaptive clothing brand based on the MagnaReady technology developed by Maura Horton that is distributed and sold via licensing of the patented technology.

 History

-The MagnaClick brand was born in 2016 when MagnaReady technology was licensed to PVH Corp. to create a line of Van Heusen MagnaClick dress shirts for men.
-PVH billed it as "a game-changing product that offers a stylish, high-quality solution for consumers with limited dexterity or those seeking an alternative to buttons."
+The MagnaClick brand was started in 2016 when MagnaReady technology was licensed to PVH Corp. to create a line of Van Heusen MagnaClick dress shirts for men.
+PVH described it as "a game-changing product that offers a stylish, high-quality solution for consumers with limited dexterity or those seeking an alternative to buttons."
 The shirts were to be sold by select retailers in-store and online in the fall of 2016, including Amazon, Belk, J.C.
-Penney and Kohl’s.
+Penney and Kohl's.

 In 2017, MagnaClick expanded through a partnership with LF Americas, a division of Li & Fung Limited.
-The partnership will initially expand the brand to men's and women's shirting as well as children's school uniforms.
-The new MagnaClick line will debut with LF Americas retail partners in 2018.
+The partnership expanded the brand to men's and women's shirting as well as children's school uniforms.
+In 2018, a new MagnaClick line debuted with LF Americas retail partners.